 Performance royalties are based on each songwriter’s ownership share of the song.
-For example, if you play in a guitar-and-drums garage rock duo, and both members contributed equally to the song, the ownership shares would be 50% and 50%.
-However, the ratio can vary depending on an agreement between songwriters to weight the shares in favor of a primary writer.
+For example, if you play in a guitar-and-drums garage rock duo, and both members contributed equally to the song, you might agree to share the songwriting credit 50/50.
+However, in genres like pop and hip-hop that may have many contributors to different aspects of a song, you may encounter more complex songwriting share distribution.

-The performance royalty is also split and distributed equally between the songwriter(s) and the publisher(s), with each being allocated 50% of the performance royalty pie.
-Depending on what type of deal you have with your publisher (administration, co-publishing, income particiapation) you may actually only see a portion of those performance royalties.
-Songwriters that handle their publishing rights through Songtrust will see 100% of the publisher's share of performance royalties distributed back out to the writer(s).
+The performance royalty is also split and distributed equally between the songwriter(s) and the publisher(s), with each being allocated 50 percent of the performance royalty pie.
+These are known as the writer’s share and the publisher’s share.
+As a songwriter, you’ll always collect 100 percent of your writer’s share directly from your home collection society.
+Depending on what type of deal you have with your publisher (administration, co-publishing, income participation) you may only see a portion of the publisher’s share of the performance royalties.

 Take control of your publishing.
 Maximize Songtrust for your songs and business.